wenyuyangit/TSNN/README.md

  Gilda  Schirinzi (gilda.schirinzi@uniparthenope.it)

-# License (how to get it ? for Sergio)
+# License
-Copyright (c) 2022 Dipartimento di Ingegneria and Dipartimento di Scienze e Tecnologie of Università degli Studi di Napoli "Parthenope".
+Copyright (c) 2024 Dipartimento di Ingegneria and Dipartimento di Scienze e Tecnologie of Università degli Studi di Napoli "Parthenope".

 All rights reserved.
 This work should only be used for nonprofit purposes.